SBDojo/SBDojo.github.io/_pages/team.md

                 and watching anime in their free time.
 Shriya is also a part of the library’s TVA (Teen Voices Alliance) group, and finds enjoyment in volunteering.
     -   title: "Krish Renjen"
+        image_caption: "he/him"
         excerpt: >-
                 Krish is a sophomore at SBHS.
 In his free time, he likes to play video games with his friends, and is looking to specialize in game development.
                 He enjoys listening to music, making music, and singing, and is looking to join the school's theatre club.
 ---

 {% include feature_row id="team" type="center" %}